Regent Law’s Honors Program provides exclusive academic and

 "With smaller class sizes, the Honors Program has helped me connect with my classmates to a greater degree than I ever thought possible.
 The more in depth class discussion provided through the Honors Program, along with the opportunity to meet great leaders such as General John Ashcroft and learn from Dean Brauch, has both enriched and empowered my 1L experience at Regent University School of Law." – Nicole Tutrani

 "The Law Honors Program has given me the opportunity to study subjects in a small classroom setting that really facilitates student/professor interaction and general camaraderie throughout the class.
-I was privileged to study Christian Foundations of Law and Property with an engaging and intellectually challenging group of people who have become some of my closest friends at Regent.
-One situation that really demonstrated this support and friendship was found right after our Christian Foundations of Law final last semester.
-It was the last final in a grueling two weeks of exams and many people were planning on heading home for Christmas in the next few hours.
-Despite this desire to get home, every student in the class, upon completing the exam, waited in the hall for the rest of their classmates to finish and welcomed those emerging from the room with hugs and emphatic words of encouragement." – Ethan Stowell
+I was privileged to study Christian Foundations of Law and Property with an engaging and intellectually challenging group of people who have become some of my closest friends at Regent." – Ethan Stowell